 ROI, as defined by Investopedia, is “a performance measure used to evaluate the efficiency of an investment or compare the efficiency of a number of different investments.”

 For email marketing, you should be able to measure what you have gained from your investment and what you have spent on it.
-The formula to measure this is:
+The formula to measure ROI:

 Gained - Spent/Spent = Return on Investment expressed as a percentage